NCI Drug Dictionary

 protein, such as nontoxic recombinant P. aeruginosa exoprotein A, to induce an antibody response.
 Aluminium

 hydroxide may be used as an adjuvant for this vaccine.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: nicotine conjugate vaccine US brand name: NicVax